ixpl0/dom.cash/README.md

 ### Theme Switching

-Theme preference is stored in localStorage and applied via the `data-theme` attribute on the HTML element.
+Theme preference is stored in cookies (for SSR support) and applied via the `data-theme` attribute on the HTML element.
 Users can switch themes using the theme switcher in the header.